Transforming a D16 into a tracker

 “The Desmo continues on her path to another existence.
 A path scattered with gravel, clay and dirt.
 Computer driven telemetry and laptops have been traded in for tire groovers and rawhide mallets.
 She accepts her fate gracefully.
 At her heart lies a deep desire to scream at the better part of 18,000 RPM.
 She shall be given the opportunity to satisfy her desires, but on another field of battle.
 Perhaps the there is a mile or two of flat dirt somewhere in her future with enough grip to put her to the test.
 Wheeling, sliding and begging for just a little more track, just a little wider exit.
 God bless the brave soul who dares to test her limits.”

-As noted, this is a bike we’ve loved since 2011; we even have a huge poster of it hanging in the Bullitt garage!
+As noted, we’ve loved the RSD Desmo Tracker since 2011; we even have a huge poster of it hanging in the Bullitt garage!
 After watching the Cycle World video again, it’s clear that Roland has a deep respect for the bike and his respect definitely shines through in the finished piece.